Share this Post

 Table of Contents

-Some interior basement drainage systems can cost a lot of money, depending on linear footage and system features.
+Depending on linear footage and system features, some interior basement drainage systems can cost a lot of money.
 Imagine paying for a system twice.
 Nothing can be worse than paying for a faulty basement waterproofing system and, years later, replacing it with a superior method.

-There are a couple of systems (gutter, and box-like designs) out there that are not well-designed.
-They are radical redesigns that are engineered to increase profit margins and give the perception of a quick installation with maximum water management capabilities.
+There are a couple of systems (gutter and box-like designs) out there that are not well-designed.
+They are radical redesigns engineered to increase profit margins and give the perception of a quick installation with maximum water management capabilities.
 Nothing can be further from the truth.

-9 Drainage Flaws found in Gutter & Box-like Drainage Channels
+9 Drainage Flaws found in Gutter & Box-like Drainage Systems

 - WITHIN FLOOR DEPTH: Managing water in the depth of your floor is a terrible idea.
 Your cement floor is porous and absorbs water.
 Water escapes in the form of humidity.
 The humidity makes your basement feel damp.

-- UPSELLING: They have to upsell to solve the humidity problem in the form of special floor tile and an industrial dehumidifier.
+- UPSELLING: They have to upsell to solve the humidity problem in the form of unique floor tile and an industrial dehumidifier.

-- NO PITCH: We never found one of these systems pitched towards the sump pump basket.
+- NO PITCH: We never found one of these systems pitched toward the sump pump basket.
 They are installed leveled.
 Water will enter and sit inside until your entire floor is soaking in water from beneath and filling the system drainage.
-The groundwater will creep to the sump basket but not until your entire floor is saturated.
+The groundwater will creep to the sump basket until your entire floor is saturated.

-- REQUIRED MAINTENANCE: The groundwater that sits in the drainage pipes can eventually clog with iron ochre because of “no pitch.”
+- REQUIRED MAINTENANCE: The groundwater in the drainage pipes can eventually clog with iron ochre because of “no pitch.”
 That’s why several of these floor-depth designs have “clean-out” ports.
 You lift the lid and flush it with a power washer.
-Oh yes, there is an annual fee to have that done as routine maintenance.
+Oh yes, there is an annual fee to do that as routine maintenance.
 It is more like flushing money down the toilet.

-- NON-CODE COMPLIANT: These flawed systems also give back approximately one-inch of your slab floor in the form of mixed cement.
+- NON-CODE COMPLIANT: These flawed systems also give back approximately one inch of your slab floor in mixed cement.
 Your floor was initially 3.5 to 6 inches thick.
 ICC code compliance states; you must put back the thickness of your slab floor to maintain your foundation’s stability.
 Engineers came up with this code for a reason, which brings us to the next point.

 - INVISIBLE EROSION: Now that your floor is removed from the footer and away from the walls, a new problem begins, or an old problem remains.
-Groundwater will fill up underneath your floor and will have to travel laterally to get to the drainage.
+Groundwater will fill up underneath your floor and travel laterally to the drainage.
 Groundwater must find a way out.
 It will displace the backfilled soil beneath your floor and start the process of floor cracking.

-One thing is for sure, floor-depth drainage (gutter and box-like designs) are ultimately failures in creating a dry basement and sacrifice the overall stability of your home.
-Not only its a feeble attempt at removing water from your basement floor but worst of all, your foundation is completely compromised.
+One thing is for sure, floor-depth drainage (gutter and box-like designs) is ultimately a failure in creating a dry basement and sacrificing the overall stability of your home.
+Not only is it a feeble attempt to remove water from your basement floor, but your foundation is compromised.

 Questions To Ask Yourself Before Buying